HF2: Cultures and Languages Across the Curriculum (CLAC)

 - Claire Baldwin, Associate Professor of German and Department of German Chair, Colgate University

 - Diana Barnes, Senior Teaching Professor of Spanish, Skidmore College

-- Emma Britton, LRC Coordinator of Language Learning Initiatives, Cornell University
+- Emma Britton, LRC Academic Programs Manager, Cornell University

-- Gail Bulman, Associate Professor, Spanish, Syracuse University
+- Gail Bulman, Associate Professor of Spanish, Syracuse University

 - Timothy Freiermuth, Senior Lecturer of French, Skidmore College

-- Stefano Giannini, Associate Professor and Italian Program Coordinator, Italian, Syracuse University
+- Stefano Giannini, Associate Professor and Italian Program Coordinator, Syracuse University

 - Charlene Grant, Senior Lecturer of Spanish, Skidmore College